CornelioEmbedded/Embedded-C/notes/README.md

 ### Function prototype (declaration)
 - In C functions first have to be dclared before they are used.
 - Prototype lets compilers to know about the return data type, argument list and their data type and order of arguments being passed to the function.

+## Type casting
+Type casting is a way of converting a variable or data from one data type to another data type.

+Data will be truncated whern the higher data type is converted into lower

+### Types of casting
+- Implicit casting
+- Explicit casting